-Our Conforming Decals are ideal for applying long term prints to concrete, mild stucco texture, cinderblock, brick, etc. The conforming properties of this decal will allow you to display your print with a “painted on” look once applied.
+Our custom vinyl wall decals are ideal for applying long term prints to concrete, mild stucco texture, cinderblock, brick, etc. The conforming properties of this decal will allow you to display your print with a “painted on” look once applied.
 Continue reading to find out how to get wall vinyl to stick to textured surfaces.

 For installation of our conforming decals it’s recommended to use these tools to apply:

 - Heat gun (capable of heating up to 700-1000 degrees Fahrenheit)